modulehandbook/modulehandbook/README.md

 The Modulehandbook is being designed and developed by a team within the joint project [German International University of Applied Sciences (GIU AS) - Hochschule für Technik und Wirtschaft Berlin University of Applied Sciences - HTW Berlin](https://www.htw-berlin.de/forschung/online-forschungskatalog/projekte/projekt/?eid=2839) in order to ease collaborative editing of the study programs for the GIU AS.

+## Start Locally

+    make start

+The [makefile](./makefile) contains useful commands; have a look at it.
+`make start` uses docker-compose up to start up the docker containers
+  - module-handbook
+  - module-handbook-exporter
+  - module-handbook-postgres
+It uses the Exporter specified in TAG_MODULE_HANDBOOK_EXPORTER set in the makefile.

+## Set up Database

+**see the [makefile](./makefile) for details and settings**

+You can either create a new database with seed data or import a db dump:

+- Seed Data: `make new_db`
+- Import Dump:
+1. with makefile: `make file=<dumpfile> import_dump`
+2. Manually
+- copy the db dump to ./pg_transfer which is mounted to cp <dump-source> ./pg_transfer/uas-module-handbook-cron-2022-11-23--13-00-00.pgdump
+- open bash in pg container
+      make bash_db
+- restore the database: (alter the file name as needed!) pg_restore --verbose --clean --no-acl --no-owner -h localhost -U modhand -d modhand-dev /var/lib/postgresql/transfer/uas-module-handbook-cron-2022-11-23--13-00-00.pgdump

+import for prod db:
+DBNAME=modhand-db-prod file=../uas-module-handbook-cron-2022-11-28--22-00-00.pgdump make import_dump

 ## Devise Authentication Setup